Chapter 5: The First Principle in Yoga

-But we observed a little earlier that the principle of reality is an integrated wholeness, and a consciousness of this wholeness is not supposed to be a tripartite observation, taking each item independently, as it were, with no relation to the other principles.
-Students of psychology should not forget that there are realities which are wholly external, physicists should not forget that there are realities which are internal, and both should not forget that there are features in this world which elude the grasp of observation through science and through analysis by psychology.
-There are more things in heaven and earth than philosophy dreams of, as the poet told us.
+But we observed that the principle of reality is an integrated wholeness, and a consciousness of this wholeness is not supposed to be a tripartite observation, taking each item independently, as it were, with no relation to the other principles.
+Studies of psychology should not forget that there are realities which are external, physicists should not forget that there are realities which are internal, and both should not forget that there are features in this world which elude the grasp of observation through science and through analysis by psychology.
+There are more things in heaven and on earth than philosophy dreams of, as the poet told us.

 When we enter into the field of the practice of yoga, we have to have a basic knowledge of the philosophical foundations of the very practice.
 The concept has to be clear before we actually take a practical step.
 Practice is based on theory.
 For instance, we have theoretical physics and applied physics, pure mathematics and applied mathematics, pure physiology and applied physiology.
 So also we have a philosophical background of yoga and an actual implementation of it in practical life.

-All these concepts, religious or political, have a fragmentary value which is applicable and useful under certain given conditions, but not always, in the same way as certain medicines work under certain conditions of the body.
-It does not mean a universal prescription can be given for all conditions of the body.

-Similarly, we have certain types of religious or cultural backgrounds.
-In certain matters, a European thinks in one way and an Easterner thinks in another way.
-European thought is mostly empirical, and Eastern thought may be of a different type, but we should be able to know how these differences have arisen and what is the reason.
+All these concepts, religious or political, have a fragmentary value which is applicable and useful under certain given conditions, but not always, in the same way as certain medicines work under certain conditions of the body, and a universal prescription cannot be given for all conditions of the body.
+We have certain types of religious or cultural backgrounds.
+In certain matters, a Westerner thinks in one way and an Easterner thinks in another way.
+Western thought is mostly empirical, and Eastern thought is of a different type, but we should be able to know how and why these differences have arisen.

-When we go into the in-depth cause of the differences of cultural patterns and religious outlooks, we will find they arise on account of a sectional view that is taken about things in the world, ignoring certain other aspects whose existence is not taken into consideration.
+When we go into the in-depth cause of the differences of cultural patterns and religious outlooks, we will find they arise on account of a sectional view that is taken about things in the world, ignoring certain other aspects whose existence we do not take into consideration.
 Certain ideas are inborn and are in the very veins and blood of our personality.
-Communal hatreds, of which we hear very much these days, have mostly a religious background—religion leading to clash instead of God-consciousness, all of which has to be attributed to a purely fragmentary, isolated or communally selfish outlook of life.
+Communal hatreds, of which we hear very much these days, have mostly a religious background—religion leading to clash instead of leading to God-consciousness, all of which has to be attributed to a purely fragmentary, isolated or communally selfish outlook of life.

 If religion should be defined as the longing of the human soul for God, one must know what this human soul is.
 Is it made of a Muslim, Christian, Hindu, Buddhist or Jain framework?
 What kind of thing is the soul?
 Is it a Jain soul, a Buddhist soul, a Hindu soul, a Muslim soul?
 Have we such souls?

-Great disciplinary training in institutions which are favourable for this practice is necessary, under competent teachers; and sufficient time also has to be given to it.
+Great disciplinary training under competent teachers in institutions which are favourable for this practice is necessary, and sufficient time also has to be given to it.
 These studies here are for a short time, and are not a final answer to your queries.
-It is a preparation for enabling you to develop a mode of thinking which is totally new and oriented entirely in a fashion that may be called comprehensive or universal in its nature, but the actual practice has to be done by you.
-The teaching does not mean that your program is complete.
+It is a preparation for enabling you to develop a mode of thinking which is totally new, and entirely oriented in a fashion that may be called comprehensive or universal in its nature, but the actual practise has to be done by you.
+This course does not mean that your program is complete.
 You are only shown the path, but the walking has to be done by you.
 Light is shed on the way, but you have to move along the line indicated by the light.
-This is a light that is being shed upon the path of your life; and you have to take it very seriously in the sense that you have to do something, after having learned something.
+This is a light that is being shed upon the path of your life, and you have to take it very seriously in the sense that you have to do something, after having learned something.

-Your so-called self "Mr. So-and-so, Mrs. Whatever" you-are, encased within this body, as you wrongly think—has escaped the clutches of encasement in this body for certain peculiar reasons which you cannot always understand, and entered into this child, entered into power, wealth, land and property, etc. This self, which really cannot be regarded as a self because it is outside you and you have no control over it, nevertheless seems to have such hold over you that it is one kind of self.
-It cannot be regarded as the primary self, because it can leave you one day.
+Your so-called self—Mr. or Mrs. So-and-so, whatever you are—encased within this body, as you wrongly think, has escaped the clutches of encasement in this body for certain peculiar reasons which you cannot always understand, and entered into the child, entered into power, wealth, land, property, etc. This self, which really cannot be regarded as a self because it is outside you and you have no control over it, nevertheless seems to have such a hold over you that it is one kind of self.
+It cannot be regarded as the primary self because it can leave you one day.
 All your possessions, all family relations, all wealth, all power, everything can go.
-Therefore, that kind of thing which appears to be inseparably connected with your existence cannot be regarded as a primary self if it can leave you at any time.
-It is called a secondary self.
+Therefore, that kind of thing which appears to be inseparably connected with your existence cannot be regarded as a primary self because it can leave you at any time, and so it is called a secondary self.
 In Sanskrit, it is called a gaunatman.
-Gauna means secondary.
+Gaun means secondary.
 All things in this world which you love intensely and consider as part of your very life are secondary selves.

-Now, keep in mind there is a self called a secondary self, or gaunatman.
+Therefore, keep in mind that there is a self called a secondary self, or gaunatman.
 Let us see how to handle it in the course of time.
 But do not say it is unimportant.
 Your husband, your wife, your children, your money, your property, your land, your power, your position—they are all important to you.
 Their absence can kill you; such sorrow can descend upon a person.
-You will be wondering how is it that you get involved like this, but it is so.
-No man is free from this.
+You will be wondering how it is that you get involved like this, but it is so.
+No one is free from it.
 But you have to free yourself from it by the application of certain techniques which are peculiar to yoga practice.
 Very difficult it is, because you are touching dynamite, as it were.
 Severing vital relations is like death; and one may really die if such severance is attempted prematurely.

 I told you that there are three aspects of this concept of self.
-One is this secondary aspect of self, to which we cling as an object of affection and necessity—the gaunatman.
-Another aspect is called the mithyatman in Sanskrit—a false self, such as this body.
-We very much regard this as ourselves—certainly so.
+One is this secondary aspect of self, the gaunatman, to which we cling as an object of affection and necessity.
+Another aspect is called the mithyatman, a false self, such as this body.
+We very much regard this as ourselves.
+It is certainly so.
 How can we say it is not?
-But in our earlier studies we observed that there are conditions, circumstances in our daily life, where we can exist even without the consciousness of this body.
+But in our earlier studies, we observed that there are conditions or circumstances in our daily life where we can exist even without the consciousness of this body.

-Thus, there are these two aspects of self: the secondary and the false.
-The third aspect is the primary one, about which I have been haranguing for so many days.
-The primary aspect is indicated in the condition in which we are existing in deep sleep.
-It is an indication, a mark, a symbol of what we are really from the circumstance of sleep—Pure Consciousness of Being.
+Thus, there are these two aspects of self: the secondary, and the false.
+The third aspect is the primary one, about which I have been haranguing for a number of sessions.
+The primary aspect is indicated by the condition in which you are existing in deep sleep.
+It is an indication, a mark, a symbol of what you are really from the circumstance of sleep: pure Consciousness of Being.
 I am repeating a little bit of what I told you earlier so that you may not completely forget it.

-This Pure Being-Consciousness is our essential, primary Self; and this Being-Consciousness cannot be located inside the body.
+This pure Being-Consciousness is our essential, primary Self; and this Being-Consciousness cannot be located inside the body.
 Though by some mental operation it looks as if we are sleeping inside the body, really it is not so.
 It is a larger operation extending beyond the ken of this physical limitation.
-This Pure Being-Consciousness cannot be segregated into localities of people—something here, something there.
-It is incorrect to say, "I am one Being-Consciousness and you are another Being-Consciousness," because Consciousness cannot be segregated or partitioned.
+This pure Being-Consciousness cannot be segregated into localities of people—something here, something there.
+It is incorrect to say “I am one Being-Consciousness and you are another Being-Consciousness” because Consciousness cannot be segregated or partitioned.
 It cannot be divided into parts; it is an indivisible whole.
 This indivisibility also implies its infinity and eternity.
 This is briefly the conclusion that we drew earlier in our studies.
-So it is true that in yoga you study your own self; but look at this involvement of the self in at least three ways.
-Which self will you take up for your studies when you study yoga—the secondary self (the object of affection or concern), this body, or something which you cannot grasp?
+So it is true that in yoga you study your own self, but you must look at this involvement of the self in at least three ways.
+Which self will you take up for your studies when you study yoga—the secondary self which is the object of affection or concern, or this body, or something which you cannot grasp?

 “I have done something, but I have to do something more.
 I have taken one step forward, and I am now a little larger than what I was earlier.
 I am now qualitatively better, and the dimension of my personality is perhaps enlarged in some way.
 I am healthier, happier, more satisfied, and fewer are my desires.”
 If these feelings arise in your mind, you have taken one step.
 Otherwise, it is something like trying to walk on the road by lifting both legs simultaneously.
 You will not move forward.
 You have done a lot of walking, but you are in the same place.
 That kind of thing should not happen.

 Studies in yoga, therefore, have to be taken up in a systematic, degree-wise fashion.
-The usual instruction given to us is: That which seems to be immediately impinging on us like a chronic disease and cannot be easily avoided must be taken up first.
+The usual instruction given to us is, that which seems to be immediately impinging on us like a chronic disease and cannot be easily avoided must be taken up first.
 It is something like knots being untied.
-Suppose you tie a knot in a rope, and then tie another knot, and then a third, fourth and fifth knot.
-If you untie it, the topmost knot will be untied first, not a knot below.
+Suppose you tie a knot in a rope, and then tie another knot, and then tie a third, fourth and fifth knot.
+If you untie these knots, the topmost knot will be untied first, not a knot below.
 The first knot that was tied will be taken up last; the last knot will be taken up first.

-Generally, the world is supposed to behave with you in the same way as you behave with it.
+Generally, the world behaves with you in the same way as you behave with it.
 This is so because, basically, you are vitally connected with the structure of things outside.
 The world will do tit for tat; as you do to it, so it will do to you.
-If you smile, it smiles; if you grin, it grins; if you show you teeth, it shows its teeth; if you hate it, it hates you; if you love it, it loves you; if you want it, it wants you; if you don't want it, it doesn't want you.
-This is a peculiarity with the behaviour of things outside—the so-called ‘outside'.
+If you smile, it smiles; if you grin, it grins; if you show you teeth, it shows its teeth; if you hate it, it hates you; if you love it, it loves you; if you want it, it wants you; if you do not want it, it does not want you.
+This is a peculiarity with the behaviour of things outside, the so-called ‘outside'.